Life in New Zealand

 The summary of Code of Practice

-ICL Business School has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice published by the Ministry of Education.
-The summary of the Code is written here and is also available on request from the New Zealand Ministry of Education website.
+ICL Graduate Business School has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice published by NZQA.
+The summary of the Code is written here and is also available on request from the NZQA website.

 When students from other countries come to study in New Zealand, it is important that those students are well informed, safe, and properly cared for.
 New Zealand educational providers have an important responsibility for international students’ welfare.
 This summary provides an overview of the Education (Pastoral Care of International Students) Code of Practice, and provides a procedure that students can follow if they have concerns about their treatment by a New Zealand educational provider or agent of a provider.